nayyaung/data_sg_api_call_demo/readme.md

-# API call to open data host using nodejs
+# Demo API call to open data host using nodejs
 - Main purpose is to demostrate Rest API call to api.data.gov.sg

 ## Requirements & Assumption